fasciculus/fasciculus/source/Fasciculus.Mathematics/Properties/Specifications/FixedPoint.md

 ### §7.3 Returning `NaN`

-All algorithms return `NaN`, if at least on of their arguments is `NaN`.
+All safe algorithms return `NaN`, if at least on of their arguments is `NaN`.

-Algorithms like division or square root return `NaN`, if the result is undefined (like division by zero or square root of negative values).
+Safe algorithms like division or square root return `NaN`, if the result is undefined (like division by zero or square root of negative values).

 ## §8 Unary Algorithms